-Francisco Goldman has published four novels and two books of non-fiction.
+Francisco Goldman has published five novels and two books of non-fiction.
 The Long Night of White Chickens was awarded the American Academy’s Sue Kaufman Prize for First Fiction.
-His novels have been finalists for several prizes, including, twice, The Pen/Faulkner Prize.
+His novels have been finalists for several prizes, including, twice, the Pen/Faulkner Prize.
 The Ordinary Seaman was a finalist for The International IMPAC Dublin literary award.
 The Divine Husband was a finalist for The Believer Book Award.
 The Art of Political Murder won The Index on Censorship T.R.
 Fyvel Book Award and The WOLA/Duke Human Rights Book Award.
 The Interior Circuit: A Mexico City Chronicle, published in 2013, was named by the LA Times one of 10 best books of the year and received The Blue Metropolis “Premio Azul” 2017.
-His most recent novel, Say Her Name, won the 2011 Prix Femina Etranger.
+His novel Say Her Name won the 2011 Prix Femina étranger.
 His books have been published in 16 languages.

 Francisco Goldman has been a Guggenheim Fellow, a Cullman Center Fellow at the NY Public Library, and a Berlin Fellow at the American Academy.
 He is a member of the American Academy of Arts and Sciences.
-He also received a 2017 Barnes & Noble Writers for Writers Prize, and has just been named a recipient of PENMexico’s 2017 Award for Journalistic and Literary Excellence.
+He received a 2017 Barnes & Noble Writers for Writers Prize, was named a recipient of PENMexico’s 2017 Award for Journalistic and Literary Excellence, and was a 2018-19 Fellow at the Harvard Radcliffe Institute.
 He has written for The New Yorker, the New York Times Magazine, Harper’s, The Believer, and many other publications.
-He directs the Aura Estrada Prize (www.auraestradaprize.org.)
+He directs the Aura Estrada Prize (www.auraestrada.com.)
 Every year Goldman teaches one semester at Trinity College in Hartford, Ct., and then hightails it back to Mexico City.